-Together with The Graduate Center CUNY, the Bergen Logic Group is organizing a workshop in New York City, September 20-21.
+Together with the Saul Kripke Center (CUNY), the Bergen Logic Group is organizing a workshop in New York City, September 20-21.

 Logic has frequently played an exceptional role in philosophical projects.
 The laws of logic have been considered self-evident, obvious or a priori, and therefore epistemologically foundational.
 As a result, logic has been set apart from the other sciences.